mistyb01/calmwritingtool/README.md

 2. BASIC GOAL SETTING FOR USERS

    - [x] create a settings popup, which contains all the necessary input elements
-   - [ ] users can set a custom daily wordcount goal. it's represented as a text first ('100 words written out of 500')
+   - [x] users can set a custom daily wordcount goal. it's represented as a text first ('100 words written out of 500')
    - [ ] if user meets goal, the 'streak count' is updated and shown on ui! ('your streak is 1!')
    - [ ] streakcount and daily wordcount are also stored in localstorage.
+   - [ ] settings are saved too

 3. MAKING IT LOOK GOOD!